Matt-A-Bennett/Matt-A-Bennett.github.io/numpy_from_scratch/lu_factorisation.md

 # A = LU
 <div style="text-align: justify">
-<p>Having the inverse method allows to revisit EA = U and move to a better
+<p>Having the inverse method allows to revisit $EA = U$ and move to a better
-formulation of the same idea: A = LU.
-The matrix L is lower triangular and takes U back to A by applying the elimination steps in the reverse order.
+formulation of the same idea: $A = LU$.
+The matrix L is lower triangular and takes $U$ back to $A$ by applying the elimination steps in the reverse order.
 The improvement of this formulation is that the elimination steps <i>don't mix</i>.
 </p>

-<p>L is just the inverse of E (hence why it reverses the elimination steps).
-We
+<p>$L$ is just the inverse of $E$ (hence why it reverses the elimination
-also have to reverse any row exchanges that we made in creating E:</p>
+steps).
+We also have to reverse any row exchanges that we made in creating
+$E$:</p>
 </div>

 $$